Budgeting Tips for a Cruise to Tonga

 Eat on Shore

 Tonga has a wealth of eateries well worth treating yourself to.
 What’s more, you’re going to find cheaper prices in all restaurants compared to what’s available on board.
-Take a look at our Favourites Eats in Nuku’alofa or Best Restaurants in Vava’u for start.
-You can also go ultra-cheap, see the Top Cheap Eats in Nuku’alofa.
+Take a look at the 20 Best Restaurants in Nuku’alofa or 15 Best Cafes & Restaurants in Vava’u for a start.
+You can also go ultra-cheap and see The Top Cheap Eats in Tonga.